SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Decentralized Learning Setup

 \section{Decentralized Learning Setup}

 All our experiments were conducted on a system with 4 NVIDIA A40 GPUs, each with 48GB GDDR6.
 We report the test accuracy of the consensus model averaged over three randomly chosen seeds.
-This section details graph topologies, data heterogeneity, datasets, models, and training hyper-parameters.